Benzo Withdrawal – How Long Does It Last?

 One to Several Months

-Still in the acute withdrawal stage, symptoms are still present but fade and fluctuate.
+While still in the acute withdrawal stage, symptoms are still present but fade and fluctuate.
 However, many of the psychological effects of this addiction will continue to persist, especially anxiety.
 Some believe the worst of it is over, but it’s hard to be specific about when that will occur since withdrawal varies.
 Even if they are feeling better, it’s important to keep in mind that setbacks may occur as the symptoms continue to ebb and flow.

 Additionally, it’s not uncommon for patients with more severe benzodiazepine addictions to still be experiencing intense symptoms at this time.
 As mentioned earlier, many long-acting benzodiazepines are notorious for prolonging the withdrawal timeline since they tend to stay in the body for much longer periods of time.